frequently asked questions

 HOW LONG WILL PSYCHOTHERAPY TAKE?

-The Spontaneous Healing Intra-systemic (SHIP) approach consists of five phases.
+The psycho-bio-dynamic process consists of five phases.
 Completion of these phases ensures that the client has achieved a sustainable level of healing and growth and will not need to return to the therapy space.

 how does ship therapy differ from other forms of psychotherapy?